TariqAHassan/S4Torch/README.md

 **Notes**:
  * development requirements must be installed prior to training.
 This can be accomplished by running `pip install -r dev_requirements.txt`.
- * average pooling is used in some training sessions described below, which is not used in the original implementation.
+ * average pooling is used in some training sessions described below, but is not present in the original S4 implementation.
 The primary motivation for adding pooling was to reduce memory usage.
    Pooling can be disabled by setting `--pooling=None`, or by simply omitting the `--pooling` flag.
  * specifying `--batch_size=-1` will result in the batch size being [auto-scaled](https://pytorch-lightning.readthedocs.io/en/latest/advanced/training_tricks.html#batch-size-finder)